EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News
+- 2024-12-18 :
+  - Modified the adaptive MTU to balance against a fixed RTT 25ms when above this value.
+  - Added getCwnd and getSRtt methods

 - 2024-12-16 :
   - Added option to set list of MTUs for adaptive setting of MTU to keep a minimum number of packets in flight.
 This feature can be beneficial for L4S operation.
 	- -mtu sets a list of one or more MTU sizes in increasing order, separated by comma (,)